The best hotels in Christchurch

 The International Antarctic Centre near the airport is a full half-day for most kids, and it's free with a Christchurch iVenture pass.
 The Botanic Gardens has playgrounds, wide open lawns, and free entry year-round.
 Budget around $30-50/person/day for activities if you're doing it properly with children.

-Christchurch's best neighborhoods
+Christchurch's best hotel regions

 City Centre and Hagley Park are where most of the action is, and honestly, they're where you should base yourself.
 If you want quiet without being stranded, Merivale and Riccarton are solid second choices.